Political Science 224:

 — student participant

-Target audiences: college students and K-12 teachers.
+Target audiences: We’ve had mostly college students and some advanced high school students.
 This is an introductory course without prerequisites.
 It’s taught at a level appropriate for students at a major public research university.
 Please email me at firstname.lastname@example.org if you would like to discuss whether this level is appropriate for you.

 If you’re a student at the University of Illinois, the course material will be most relevant for students are majoring in (1) Political Science; (2) Earth, Society, and the Environment; (3) Journalism; (4) Recreation, Sport and Tourism; and (5) Natural Resources and Environmental Studies.
 However, anyone is welcome.
 We have had students in Industrial Design, English, Painting, Psychology and other majors participate.
 We can modify some assignments around your interests.